Drug & Alcohol Evaluation Prep Guide

 Why Being Prepared Matters

-Drug and alcohol evaluations can directly impact treatment recommendations, monitoring requirements, and legal or professional outcomes.
-Being unprepared can lead to misunderstandings, inaccurate assumptions, or more intensive recommendations than necessary.
-Preparation helps ensure the evaluation reflects your situation accurately.
+Because of this, drug and alcohol evaluations can affect treatment recommendations including levels of care, monitoring requirements, and legal or professional outcomes.
+When someone is unprepared, misunderstandings or unclear communication may lead to inaccurate assumptions or more intensive recommendations than necessary.

 What This Prep Guide Is — And Is Not

-• Is Not: Instructions on what to say or how to answer questions
+• Instructions on what to say or how to answer evaluation questions